Sankey Rodeo Schools

-The first half of the first day at every school after student check-in, we make sure all students have the right gear (theirs or ours) and set up or tune up equipment as needed.
+The first day at every school after student check-in, we make sure all students have the right gear (theirs or ours) and set up or tune up equipment as needed.
 We ensure each student has quality gear that meets their needs.
 Sankey Rodeo Schools is the ONLY rodeo school to provide a complete line of Professional Rodeo Equipment for FREE OF CHARGE for student use at every one of our schools.
 After every student is set with quality equipment for the weekend, we go through a number of drills and practice routines, as well as staff lectures, demonstrations, and review of the various aspects of the bucking chute procedure, riding skills, dismounts techniques, etc. Every aspect of rodeo will be covered in the duration of the school: from explaining what quality gear is, how to identify and size it, how to set it up, and how to use it correctly.
 We show each student how to correct riding techniques and learn new fundamentals and skills for your event.

 Every section of riding is followed with video review of the student rides.
 The videos act as a training tool which enables staff members to point out details from each ride and allows students to see and visualize the adjustments that need to be made.

 The second and third (on three day sessions) day of the school will start with bucking stock at 9 am.
 The same routine will be followed each day with expanded review and training after each session of bucking stock.
 After a break for lunch, another round of stock is bucked.

 Our expanded Professional Staff allows us to have someone at the bucking chutes (making sure things go right for the students) and someone in the arena (to discuss every ride when a student gets off) at all times.
 Depending on the location and size of the school there may be multiple staff in your event.
 We always have the best staff to student ratio in the sport of rodeo.